Madko/install-linux-hp-elitebook-850-g5/README.md

 * Boot the computer
 * On the boot screen displaying HP Logo "Sure boot by HP" press F9
 * Choose the USB UEFI entry

+Proceed with usual Fedora installation :

+* Review the partition scheme (default/automatic was fine)
+* Launch the installation
+* Reboot

+User creation will be at first boot.

 Here is the partition table :